 The next thing that we would like to discuss is the way that character rarities work in-game for both gacha games.
 Character and weapon rarities can switch from one game to the other.
 Therefore many players will be already familiar with the terms like SS units, SSRs, four stars, five stars, etc.

 The rarities in Genshin rate from four-star and five-star characters, whereas their weapons can range from one star to five stars, though most players will agree that four stars and five stars are the best weapons to go for.
 In the long run!
 Instead of the SR and SSR units, the characters will be described as four stars or five stars.

 As for Tower of Fantasy’s rarities, considering players don’t get to play as characters, the main pull will always be for weapons ranging from R, SR, and SSR weapons rarities.
 The SSRs are the best in the game, though many SR weapons can also work well!

 Know that an SR is equal to a four-star, an SSR will be equal to a five-star, and an R-rarity unit will be equal to a 3 star.
-Make sure to check out our Tower of Fantasy Beginners Guide so that it tells you all that you need to know as a newer player!

 The next discussion will include the potential combat system featured in both gacha games for players.
 Upon entering the game first, players who have only been playing Genshin Impact will become quite overwhelmed with the number of combat abilities offered in Tower of Fantasy.